reactjs/react.dev/content/docs/reference-glossary.md

 ## JSX {#jsx}

 JSX is a syntax extension to JavaScript.
-It is similar to a template language, but it has full power of JavaScript.
+It is similar to a template language, but it has the full power of JavaScript.
 JSX gets compiled to `React.createElement()` calls which return plain JavaScript objects called "React elements".
 To get a basic introduction to JSX [see the docs here](/docs/introducing-jsx.html) and find a more in-depth tutorial on JSX [here](/docs/jsx-in-depth.html).

-React DOM uses camelCase property naming convention instead of HTML attribute names.
+React DOM uses the camelCase property naming convention instead of HTML attribute names.
 For example, `tabindex` becomes `tabIndex` in JSX.
 The attribute `class` is also written as `className` since `class` is a reserved word in JavaScript:

 ```js
 const name = 'Clementine';